Recurrent 3D Attentional Networks for End-to-End Active Object Recognition

-The baseline method \emph{Random} selects the next view randomly.
-The state-of-the-art NBV techniques being compared include the \emph{3DShapeNets}~\cite{Wu15}, the \emph{MV-RNN}~\cite{Xu15} and the active recognition method based on \emph{Pairwise} learning~\cite{johns2016pairwise}.
-The tests were conducted on the test shapes in ModelNet40 with the task of classification over the $40$ classes, and test on the test set of ModelNet40.
+The baseline method \emph{Rand} selects the next view randomly.
+The state-of-the-art NBV techniques being compared include the \emph{3DShapeNets}~\cite{Wu15}, the \emph{MV-RNN}~\cite{xu2016} and the active recognition method based on \emph{Pairwise} learning~\cite{johns2016pairwise}.
+We train our model on the train set of ModelNet40 with the task of classification over the $40$ classes, and test on the test set of ModelNet40.
 For a fair comparison on the quality of estimated NBVs, all method are evaluated only with depth images.
-We let each method predict their own NBV sequences. and uniformly use a pre-trained Multi-View CNN shape classifier (MV-CNN)~\cite{Su15MV} for shape classification.
+We let each method predict their own NBV sequences, and uniformly use a pre-trained Multi-View CNN shape classifier (MV-CNN)~\cite{Su15MV} for shape classification.
 Fig.~\ref{fig:plot-nbv} plots the recognition rate over the number of predicted NBVs.
 We note that our method achieves the fastest accuracy increase.